 Scatts' Fine Artwww.ArtPal.com/Scattolini

-Create an artwork it is like giving birth to a brand new universe, with specific features: the artist will never reveal all the reasons and feelings that led him/her to each brush stroke, whereas the viewer will never grant feedback to the artist regarding the viewer's own derivations, drifts, brought to light from the artwork appraisal.
+Create an artwork it is like giving birth to a brand new universe, with specific features: the artist will never reveal all the insights and feelings that led him/her to each brush stroke, whereas the viewer will never grant feedback to the artist regarding the viewer's own derivations, drifts, brought to light from the artwork appraisal.

-Nobody goes "unpunished" upon interacting with an artwork.
+I believe nobody goes "unpunished" upon interacting with an artwork.